/*Slick slideshow*/

 A comprehensive overview of medical language.
 This course takes a body-systems approach to presenting the medical terminology associated with anatomy, physiology, diseases and treatments.
 Designed for all students interested in health sciences or a career in medicine.

-• HTHS 1103: Intro to Health Careers
+• HTHS 1103: Introduction to Health Careers and Care

 • HTHS 1110: Integrated Human Anatomy & Physiology I

 Integrated Human Anatomy and Physiology I is the first semester of a two-semester anatomy and physiology sequence that focuses on the structure and function of the human body.
-Course module topics include: the atomic and molecular levels of organization, cell biology and metabolism, microbiology, and the integumentary, skeletal and muscular body systems.
+Course module topics include the atomic and molecular levels of organization, cell biology and metabolism, microbiology, and the integumentary, skeletal and muscular body systems.
 Weekly integrated laboratory sessions serve to enhance the lectures through discussions, data analysis, hands-on activities, and activities utilizing cadaver specimens and interactive digital cadaver technology.
 This course meets the life science (LS) general education learning outcomes for the university.

 • HTHS 1111: Integrated Human Anatomy & Physiology II